 What about Responsible Officers for GPs?

-A recent survey made it clear that many sessional GPs require further support with the appraisal and revalidation process.
+A survey made it clear that many sessional GPs require further support with the appraisal and revalidation process.
 We have provided suggestions on how to tackle many of the problems sessional GPs face and possible solutions that aim to make it a more manageable and positive experience.

 Read our tips for sessional GPs